-In physics, the term 'glass' is used to denote materials which solidify without crystallizing.
+In physics, the term “glass” is used to denote materials that solidify without crystallising.
 Besides common window glass, many materials such as certain polymers, organic compounds and metallic glasses fall into this category.
 Despite the long history of glass research, the molecular nature of glass transition and the associated relaxation processes is still not well understood.
-We use inelastic and quasi-elastic neutron scattering to study these dynamics on a microscopic length scale.
+We use inelastic and quasielastic neutron scattering to study these dynamics on a microscopic length scale.

-The most prominent glass-specific dynamics is the α relaxation.
+The most prominent glass specific dynamics is the ? relaxation.
 It cannot be described by a simple exponential function and does not follow the Arrhenius law.
-Nevertheless, it is universally observable by methods ranging from rheology to quasi-elastic neutron scattering.
-To date, there is no complete theory describing all features of the α relaxation over the whole temperature range.
+Nevertheless, it is universally observable by methods ranging from rheology to quasielastic neutron scattering.
+Until now, there is no complete theory describing all features of the ? relaxation over the whole temperature range.

-The first quasi-elastic neutron scattering experiments were performed using single wave vectors q and proved that the behaviour of the α relaxation is the same for microscopic and macroscopic length scales (universality).
-Recent experiments concentrate on the q-dependence of the α relaxation which is expected to reveal its spatial structure, e.g. whether it is of an homogeneous or heterogeneous nature.
-In this respect a cross-over was found from the validity of the Gaussian approximation at low q to a range where it is invalid.
+The first quasielastic neutron scattering experiments were done at single wave vectors q and proved that the behaviour of the ? relaxation is the same for microscopic and macroscopic length scales (universality).
+Recent experiments concentrate on the q-dependence of the ? relaxation that is expected to reveal its spatial structure, e.g. the question whether it is of homogeneous or heterogeneous nature.
+In this respect a crossover was found from the validity of the Gaussian approximation at low q to a range where it is violated.
 This q-dependence can be consistently explained by a model involving discrete jumps.

-In current experiments, the influence of system size on the glass specific dynamics is being studied.
-For this purpose glass-forming liquids (salol) and polymers (PMMA, PMPA) are put into controlled pore glasses with pore sizes of 2.5–20 nm.
-Dielectric spectroscopy has shown that this confinement leads to a broadening of the α relaxation time distribution.
-This could be confirmed by quasi-elastic neutron scattering on the molecular level.
-A new effect discovered using inelastic neutron scattering was a cut-off in the boson peak density of states.
-This effect is very pronounced and extends to surprisingly large pore sizes for some systems.
+For this purpose glass forming liquids, polymers, and liquid crystals are put into controlled pore glasses with pore sizes of 2.5–20 nm.
+Dielectric spectroscopy has shown that this confinement leads to a broadening of the distribution of times for the ? relaxation.
+This could be confirmed by quasielastic neutron scattering on the molecular level.